Rune-Status/task-framework/README.md

 }
 ```
 3. Using your TaskManager object you can call the loop() method specifying your delay in the parameter.
-(NOTE: You may need to modify this method if you're not using this for TRiBot.)
+(NOTE: You may need to modify this method with Thread#sleep if you're not using this for TRiBot.)
 ```java
 public class Main {